✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 How Schedule 1-A Flows into Form 1040

-Schedule 1-A additional deductions flow to Form 1040 line 13b and may reduce taxable income.
+Schedule 1-A additional deductions flow to Form 1040 under the applicable tax-year instructions and may reduce taxable income.
 They are separate from Schedule 1 adjustments and can be claimed whether the taxpayer uses the standard deduction or itemizes.
 Verify exact treatment with IRS instructions or a qualified tax professional.

 It is important not to mix Schedule 1-A deductions with Schedule 1 adjustments unless IRS instructions specifically direct you to do so.
 Schedule 1 handles other above-the-line adjustments (student loan interest, HSA deductions, alimony) and is a separate form from Schedule 1-A.